corgrath/abandoned-planemo.js/README.md

 The configuration file
 -------------------------------------------------
-In order to launch Planemo you need to specify a [JSON] formatted *configuration file* as the first argument.
+In order to launch Planemo you need to specify a [JSON][13] formatted *configuration file* as the first argument.
 The best way to describe it is to look at a sample file, and then look at the property explanations below to better understand what and how the different parts works.

 	01	{